Since 1998 US News has been publishing the only known ranking of PA programs.

 A Broken PA School Ranking Model

 US News ranks schools based solely on the results of a subjective survey without providing evidence for their validity.
-Not to mention, how much really does a PA schools administrative faculty know about other PA programs?
+Not to mention, how much does a PA school's departmental faculty really know about other PA programs?
+Could their opinions be biased?

-The current approach to PA school ranking is outdated and provides little to no value for pre-PAs making important applications decisions.
+The current approach to PA school ranking is outdated and provides little to no value for pre-PAs making critical application decisions.

 Multiple studies use a school’s first-time PANCE pass rate as a standardization tool to evaluate other program characteristics, such as degree granted upon completion, class size, and curriculum length.